$\Lambda$-Returns to Scale and Individual Minimum Extrapolation Principle: On some extended notions of -returns to scale

-Notice that there is no specific restriction on $\Lambda$ except the fact that it is a set of positive real numbers. $\Lambda$ may casually be finite.
-This definition has the advantage to give some information about the local nature of the technology and to propose a more general class of technology involving some special local returns to scale.\\
+Notice that there is no specific restriction on $\Lambda$ except that it is a set of positive real numbers and $\Lambda$ may be finite.
+This definition has the advantage to give information about the local nature of the technology and to propose a more general class of technologies involving some special local returns-to-scale.
+Indeed, $\alpha$ is a singleton representing an individual returns-to-scale associated to a given observation allowing to minimize its inefficiency whereas $\Lambda$ combines any individual returns-to-scale aiming to provide the global returns-to-scale and the characterization of the overall production set.
+An expanded explanation of this definition is displayed in Section 4 (Proposition \ref{indextrap}).\\

+Remark that larger is the collection $\Lambda$, larger is the potential number of technologies satisfying a $\Lambda$-returns to scale assumption.
+Indeed, if $\Lambda$ is large then there is more class of technologies that is embedded within the technology satisfying a $\Lambda$-returns to scale assumption.\\